Domitnator/ZohoInvoicePaymentRegistrationViaCSV/README.md

 # ZohoInvoicePaymentRegistrationViaCSV
-A simple console application for registering invouice payment records based on a CSV file
+A simple application for registering invoice payment records based on a Knab transactions CSV file.

+# To run this application

+1. Fill in the properties in the appsettings.json
+    - AccessToken: The accesstoken (see: Getting an accesstoken)
+    - CustomerId: the zoho customerId for which the payments should be created
+    - TransactionsFile: The path to the knab banking transactions file
+    - OutputFile: The path used for creating a output file (so you can see the log)

+# Limitations
+- The extraction of the invoice number from the banking-transactions is hardcoded.
+It expects a invoicenumber in the form of "INV-20210001" or "20210001"
+- PaymentMode is hardcoded to "banktransfer"
+- Payment description is hardcoded to "Betaling ontvangen voor factuur {output.InvoiceNumber}"

-## Get accesstoken
+## Getting an accesstoken

 1. Go to: https://api-console.zoho.com/
 2. Create a "Self client"